jwodder/ratsnake/README.md

 terminal is bigger than this, the interface will be centered in the middle.
 If your terminal is smaller, you're going to have a bad time.

-All screens in `ratsnake` support movement with the arrow keys,
+All screens in `ratsnake` support directional movement with the arrow keys,
 <kbd>h</kbd>/<kbd>j</kbd>/<kbd>k</kbd>/<kbd>l</kbd>, and
 <kbd>w</kbd>/<kbd>a</kbd>/<kbd>s</kbd>/<kbd>d</kbd>.
 In addition, pressing
 <kbd>Ctrl</kbd>+<kbd>C</kbd> at any point during program execution will